• Tying the Camel: Reflections from Social Capital 2026

 “Don’t explain your philosophy.
-Embody it.” — Epictetus Dear Colleagues, This year marked a period of sustained work during my ongoing post-PhD transition.
+Embody it.” — Epictetus Dear Colleagues, This year marked a period of sustained effort in scholarship.
 Rather than measuring the year only by outcomes or appointments, I wanted to reflect on what was built, honored, and sustained with intention.
-Throughout a challenging academic market, I continued to show up as an independent scholar and writer, remaining committed to research, public scholarship, and thoughtful engagement with complex questions.
-This year reaffirmed for me that consistency, integrity, and alignment often matter more than speed.
-The year began with my first campus visit interview, where I delivered a teaching demonstration on”the good, the bad, and the ugly”…
+I continued to show up as an independent scholar and writer, remaining committed to research, public scholarship, and thoughtful engagement with complex questions.
+2025 reaffirmed that consistency, integrity, and alignment often matter more than speed.
+The year began with my first campus visit interview, where I delivered a teaching demonstration on”the good, the bad, and the ugly” of the foreign aid conundrum.
+I left that campus hopeful and…

 Dear Colleagues, Scholarship is not only about producing research – it is about sustaining voices, building belonging, and challenging the structures that make too many invisible.
 This year has been an incredible year of transformation, and I have been determined to carry that vision forward through my writing, research, and community-centered work.
 I want to share some of the steps I’ve taken on that path.
 This August and September, I have the opportunity to share three original research papers at the American Political Science Association (APSA) conferences: – PolNet at Harvard/Northeastern in Cambridge, MA (August 2025) – APSA Annual Meeting & Teaching & Learning in Vancouver, Canada (September 2025) This…